-Plato argued, the human experience is a constant struggle between desire and rationality, and that self control is needed to achieve the ideal form.
-Freud suggested that self control was the essence of a civilized life.
+Plato argued, the human experience is a constant struggle between desire and rationality, and that self-control is needed to achieve the ideal form.
+Freud suggested that self-control was the essence of civilized life.

-These philosophies remind of how unpredictable the world can be, and the importance of having to be steadfast, strong, and to exert self control within it.
+These philosophies remind us of how unpredictable the world can be, and the importance of having to be steadfast, strong, and exert self-control within it.

 In De Motu Animalium (701a7-8), Aristotle asks: “How does it happen that thinking is sometimes followed by action and sometimes not; sometimes by motion, sometimes not?”